-Most European railway stations are centrally located and well served by public transportation – trams, subway lines or buses.
-Taxis are plentiful.
+Most European railway stations are centrally located and well served by public transportation, such as trams, subway lines or buses.
+A taxi rank is usually situated just outside the station.
 Tourist offices, bike rental and car rental companies are usually nearby.

-Train stations are often like mini cities with every imaginable service: restaurants, post offices, phones, information centers, hotel booking offices, currency exchange, ATMs, shops and so on.
+Train stations in major cities are often like mini cities with a range of facilities.
+The facilities on offer vary per station but can include: restaurants, postal offices, phone booths, tourist information offices, currency exchange, ATMs, shops, luggage storage and so on.

-On all stations you will find signs in the station and at platforms showing departure times and platform listings.
-At major stations huge computerized boards offer up-to-the-minute schedule and platform listings.
+At the station you'll find details of departure times and platform listings.
+At major stations large computerized boards offer up-to-the-minute schedule and platform information.
 Station information offices can also provide train schedules.

 Larger European cities have multiple train stations.
-Cities like Berlin or Madrid use different train stations for different directions.
-Always double-check the station your train departs from before you head out to catch a train.
+Cities like Paris or Madrid have different train stations depending on your desired destination.
+Use the Eurail timetable to double-check the station your train departs from before you head out to catch a train.

-At some major stations you may find railway lounges reserved for select clients.
-These lounges are sometimes available to 1st class Eurail pass holders: please check locally, to see if your pass qualifies you for access to these lounges.
+At some major stations you may find railway lounges reserved for select customers.
+In certain countries these lounges are sometimes available to 1st class Eurail pass holders.
+You can check at the station if your pass qualifies you for access to these lounges.